steviemj17/wats-3020-node-2/tutorials.md

     ```JavaScript
     console.log("usage: node 1-fizzbuzz <integer>");
     ```

+For the main part of this program, we want to use a standard `for` loop in order to iterate from 1 to the provided number.
+The syntax for the `for` loop can be [found in the MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for).

 4. TODO provide info to for loop to iterate from 1 to value of input
     ```JavaScript
     for (let i = 1; i <= input; i++)
     ```

+Testing for divisibility requires a multi-part if ... else statement.
+The syntax for the `if ... else` statement can be [found in the MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else).

 5. TODO provide test for divisible for 3,5, and 15 to create desired output
     ```JavaScript
     if (i % 15 == 0) {